7 Postoperative Wisdom Teeth Removal Complications

 What is the most common complication after wisdom tooth extraction?

+While most people heal without issues, it’s worth understanding the potential long-term side effects of wisdom tooth extraction.
 Here are a few of the most common complications after wisdom teeth removal:

 1. Pain and swelling